If I saw that folder name while using a friend’s machine I would know not to click on it to respect their privacy.

 It’s a good idea in theory, but it’s a challenging concept to have to explain to immigration officials at the airport.

 I agree it’s very confusing.
 There’s this GitHub issue that goes a bit into the differences.
-If you don’t have any special requirements, I’d probably try the
+If you don’t have any special requirements, I’d probably try the wine-wayland package first.

 I totally understand where you’re coming from, and I’m pessimistic that any flavor of Linux will be an acceptable experience for the person you’re describing.
 Something like Silverblue may be least obstrusive, but compatibility will still be a prominent problem.